DrLex0/print3D-FlexiRex/README.md

 If you want to create your own flexible model, make sure to check the **Hinge Design** section below.

+## Licensing

+If you want to print and sell or give away the Flexi Rex, keep in mind that it is released under a [Creative Commons - Attribution - Share Alike license](https://creativecommons.org/licenses/by-sa/4.0/).
+Below, I explain my interpretation of this license.
+I'll start out with a quick FAQ section, see the next sections for more details.

 ### License clarification: read this before contacting me

 Read this, and you'll see that you probably have no need to contact me at all.